pytorch/pytorch/benchmarks/instruction_counts/README.md

 (managing the model artifact, setting up IValues) which if done manually would be rather bug-prone and hard to read.

-The story is similar for AutoGrad: because we know the output variable (`y`) and we make sure to assign it when calling TorchScript models, testing AutoGrad is as simple as appending `y.backward()` (or `y.backward();` in C++) to the stmt of the forward only variant.
+The story is similar for autograd: because we know the output variable (`y`) and we make sure to assign it when calling TorchScript models, testing AutoGrad is as simple as appending `y.backward()` (or `y.backward();` in C++) to the stmt of the forward only variant.
 Of course this requires that `signature` be